necst/sdaccel_chisel_integration/README.md

 ```

 ## 3. NAMING CONVENTION
 In order to be compliant with SDAccel requirements you have to change the port name automatically generated from Chisel.
-Since the reset works with negative logic we have also to change how we reset our registers.
-This can be done all automatically through our python script 'change_port_names_xilinx.py':
+This can be done automatically through our python script 'change_port_names_xilinx.py':
 ```
 python change_port_names_xilinx.py <verilog_file_path_from_chisel> <target_file_with_conventions>
 ```